15 Top-Rated Color Combinations for Your Home Exterior

 11. Black and Taupe

-A twist on the traditional black and white color scheme.
-If crisp white and classic black looks classy, swapping in taupe warms up the look and brings a touch of warmth and coziness to your home exterior.
+A twist on the traditional black-and-white color scheme.
+If crisp white and classic black looks classy, swapping in taupe warms up the look and adds a touch of warmth and coziness to your home exterior.

 12. Yellow and Blue

 Some might think that a double dose of primary colors is too bold for a house, but when executed with finesse, it’s a real charmer.
-Here, aqua blue and mellow yellow keeps play off each other for a quaint effect.
+Here, navy blue and mellow yellow play off each other for a quaint effect.

 13. Brown and Sand